synrc/ca/EUDI.md

 ### Architecture

-EUDI is decetralized PKIX with ABAC level control over attributes.
+EUDI is decetralized PKIX with ABAC level control over attributes that is using JSON as encoding and HTTP as transport.

 * eIDAS Node -- State Certificate Authority
 * EUID Wallet -- iOS/Android Application